UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_2.md

 there could be a systematic relationship between propensity to respond to our survey and the voting behavior; e.g. supporters of one candidate could be less prone to respond to participating in such a research.
-These errors would skew our data and would not be able to generalize to our population of interest.
+These errors would skew our data and we would not be able to generalize to our population of interest.

 To address these issues, we propose using the MRP method, similar to Wang et al. (2015).
-Breaking our respondents into small groups based on their demographic dimensions, Facebook and voting behavior, we can satisfy the homogeneous-response-propensities-within-groups condition, but the number of cases in each group might be to small.
+Breaking our respondents into small groups based on their demographic dimensions, Facebook and voting behavior, we can satisfy the homogeneous-response-propensities-within-groups condition, but the number of cases in each group might be too small.
 The big aspect of our data may help with some of that, as scaling up in the digital realm would allow us to collect a lot more responses with less cost.
 Additionally, however, MRP would allow us to infer voting behavior